 Armani reduced its number of brands from seven down to the core three, namely: high-end Giorgio Armani, mid-range Emporio Armani and youth-oriented A|X Armani Exchange.
 These three names happen to be the most popular search terms for Armani online.

-Most popular terms associated with Armani online
+Most popular Armani items online

 When searching for Armani online, people most often looked for the following lines: